MicrosoftDocs/winapps-win32-api/winapps-win32-src/content/microsoft.ui.xaml.window/nf-microsoft-ui-xaml-window-iwindownative-get_windowhandle.md

 #### MainWindow.xaml

+> [!NOTE]
-1. If you need an icon file to use with this walkthrough, you can download the [`computer.ico` file](https://github.com/microsoft/Windows-classic-samples/blob/main/Samples/Win7Samples/netds/wlan/WirelessHostedNetwork/HostedNetwork/res/computer.ico) from the **WirelessHostednetwork** sample app.
-Otherwise, feel free to use an icon file that you already have, and change the two references to it in the code.
+> If you need an icon file to use with this walkthrough, you can download the [`computer.ico` file](https://github.com/microsoft/Windows-classic-samples/blob/main/Samples/Win7Samples/netds/wlan/WirelessHostedNetwork/HostedNetwork/res/computer.ico) from the **WirelessHostednetwork** sample app.
+Place that file in your `Assets` folder, and add the file to your project as content.
+You'll then be able to refer to the file using the url `Assets/computer.ico`.
+>
+> Otherwise, feel free to use an icon file that you already have, and change the two references to it in the code listings below.

 1. In the code listing below, you'll see that in `MainWindow.xaml` we've added two buttons, and specified **Click** handlers for each.
 In the **Click** handler for the first button (**basicButton_Click**), we set the title bar icon and text.
 In the second (**customButton_Click**), we demonstrate more significant customization by replacing the title bar with the content of the **StackPanel** named *customTitleBarPanel*.

 :::code language="xaml" source="snippets/window-titlebar/window-titlebar/MainWindow.xaml":::

-#### MainWindow.xaml.cs
+#### MainWindow.xaml.cs/cpp

 1. In the code listing below for the **basicButton_Click** handler&mdash;in order to keep the custom title bar hidden&mdash;we collapse the *customTitleBarPanel* **StackPanel**, and we set the [ExtendsContentIntoTitleBar](/windows/winui/api/microsoft.ui.xaml.window.extendscontentintotitlebar) property to `false`.
 2. We then call **IWindowNative::get_WindowHandle** (for C#, using the interop helper method **GetWindowHandle**) to retrieve the window handle (**HWND**) of the main window.